How to Get a Shopify Chargeback With Minimum Hassle?

 How to Request Shopify Chargebacks With DoNotPay?

 Getting a Shopify chargeback can prove to be quite time-consuming and tiring.
 DoNotPay has a quick and easy way to help you request a Shopify chargeback, and it is as simple as it gets.
-Open DoNotPay in your web browser and follow these simple instructions after logging in:
+Open DoNotPay in your and follow these simple instructions after logging in:

-- Scroll down to find Chargeback Instantly
+- Scroll down to find File a Chargeback

 - Click on Get Protected